hyling/kean.github.io/_posts/2019-08-20-let-build-regex-engine.markdown

 > For a refresher on regex features and syntax check out [this quick reference](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).

 To make it more challenging, I also wanted it to have performance comparable to `NSRegularExpression` which uses [ICU regex engine](http://icu-project.org/apiref/icu4c/uregex_8h_source.html) under the hood.
 This engine is written in C and is highly optimized.
-And I wanted to build it in 2 weeks...

 Do you want to see how it turned out?
 Take a red pill and I'll show you how deep the rabbit hole goes.